brianblakely/slapstick-english-translation/docs/technical-notes.md

 Most translated strings no longer fit their original slots.
-The builder reclaims the bytes after each four-byte entry stub, packs strings into suitable same-bank gaps when possible, and otherwise places them in expanded HiROM banks beginning at file offset `0x180100`.
+The builder reclaims the bytes after each four-byte entry stub, packs strings into suitable same-bank gaps when possible, and otherwise places them in the upper half of each expanded HiROM file bank beginning at file offset `0x188000`.

+Expanded text is addressed through banks `$98`-`$9F`, not their full-ROM `$D8`-`$DF` mirrors.
+The dialogue and console handlers use absolute low-bank addresses for work RAM.
+Banks `$98`-`$9F` preserve those WRAM/I/O mirrors below `$8000`, while `$D8`-`$DF` would resolve the same addresses as ROM and can lock the renderer when it reads its box state.

 Dialogue entry stubs use command `CF` followed by a 24-bit address.
 Console entry stubs use the previously unused command `0C` with the same address